-Contributed food and supplies were utilized for program and supporting services.
-In valuing food and supplies, the Farm estimated the fair value on the basis of comparable sales prices.
+Contributed food and beverage were utilized for supporting services.
+In valuing food and beverage, the Farm estimated the fair value on the basis of comparable sales prices.
+Contributed food and beverage are included in meal and entertainment expense on the statements of functional expenses.